azathought/azathought.github.io/_posts/2018-03-18-Hacking-My-Life-Back.md

 published: true
 comments: true
 ---
-I love my job, but that's the problem.
+I love my job, and that's the core of my current problem.

 Work presents challenges, progress, and results that I can clearly see as a result of my own efforts.
-It can quickly turn into a [progress quest](https://en.wikipedia.org/wiki/Progress_Quest) and that is counter productive to having a balanced life.
+As a result work quickly transforms into a [progress quest](https://en.wikipedia.org/wiki/Progress_Quest) and that is counter productive to having a balanced life.

 Here's a concrete example of the impact.
 I define being home for a week as sleeping in my own bed 7 nights a week.
 This is a lot more conservative of a definition than when I was in professional services and would often spend Monday through Friday away at a customer site, but my impact is no longer measured in billable hours and I am no longer single so this feels more appropriate.
 By this definition, I was home 20 out of 52 weeks in 2017.
-23 weeks involved work travel.
+On any given week last year I was more than 50% likely to be away from my life and home.
+23 of thos weeks involved work travel.

-Rather than setting a numeric goal, or specifying a drastic lifestyle or dietary change this new year, I set out to just make progress on the parts of my life other than work.
+Rather than setting a numeric goal or specifying a drastic lifestyle or dietary change this new year, I set out to just make progress on the parts of my life other than work.

 So far so good.